amelielabs/amelie-docs/content/sql/types/text.md

 ## TEXT

 Defines a UTF8 encoded string.
-The types **`TEXT`** and **`STRING`** are synonymous.
+Types can be used as a part of the primary or secondary key.

+* **`TEXT`**, **`STRING`**

 	Single quotes or double quotes can be used to define a string.
 Strings can contain escape characters.

-Types can be used as a part of the primary or secondary key.

 ---